Carbon-Modding/Carbon.Core/README.md

 - [Carbon.Hooks.Community](https://github.com/CarbonCommunity/Carbon.Hooks.Community/tree/develop): Community curated patches and hooks.
 - [Carbon.Hooks.Oxide](https://github.com/CarbonCommunity/Carbon.Hooks.Oxide/tree/develop): Oxide compatibility package, primarily utilized for internal use whenever going through the automatic patch code generation process.

-### Dynamic Hooks
-Each Carbon version has its own protocol which relative to that, so does the hooks that get automatically updated upon boot.
-You can find the directory [here](https://carbonmod.gg/redist/server).

 ### Building
 To locally build Carbon from scratch, execute the [`build.bat`](https://github.com/CarbonCommunity/Carbon/tree/develop/Tools/Build/win) file, and find the results in the root of Carbon, under `./Release`.